 On direct appeal, the Third Circuit Court of Appeals affirmed the bankruptcy court's decision.
 But it did not agree with the bankruptcy court's reasoning in full.
-Specifically, the court of appeals rejected the lower court's suggestion that section 562 was ambiguous in light of a perceived conflict with section 559.
-The Third Circuit explained that these provisions address different circumstances: "Section 559 applies only in the event that a repurchase agreement is liquidated, and the liquidation results in excess proceeds . . . [, while section 562] applies when the contract is liquidated, terminated, or accelerated, and results in damages rather than excess proceeds."
+Specifically, the Third Circuit rejected the lower court's suggestion that Section 562 was ambiguous in light of a perceived conflict with Section 559.
+The Court of Appeals explained that these provisions address different circumstances: "Section 559 applies only in the event that a repurchase agreement is liquidated, and the liquidation results in excess proceeds...[, while section 562] applies when the contract is liquidated, terminated, or accelerated, and results in damages rather than excess proceeds."

-The appellate court agreed, however, with the bankruptcy court's conclusion that market price is not the only commercially reasonable determinant of value under section 562.
-The Third Circuit noted the bankruptcy court's finding that Calyon had no intention of selling the loans, as well as the testimony below that a discounted cash flow was particularly appropriate where the owner holds the mortgage loans and is receiving the cash flows.
-The court of appeals also found persuasive the bankruptcy court's analysis that market price should be used when the market is functioning well and that a court should look to other determinants only when the market is dysfunctional.
+The appellate court agreed, however, with the bankruptcy court's conclusion that market price is not the only reasonable determinant of value under Section 562.
+The Third Circuit noted the bankruptcy court's finding that Calyon had no intention of selling the loans and the testimony below that a discounted cash flow was particularly appropriate where the owner holds the mortgage loans and is receiving the cash flows.
+The Third Circuit also found persuasive the bankruptcy court's analysis that the market price should be used when the market is functioning and that a court should only look to other determinants when the market is dysfunctional.

-Accordingly, the Third Circuit found the bankruptcy court's findings and conclusions persuasive and supported by the evidence, and it rejected Calyon's argument that only market price should be considered.
-Circuit judge Rendell concurred in the court's opinion and succinctly noted three reasons why the result was correct in her view: First, the statute uses the plural-"determinants."
-Second, the phrase "commercially reasonable" implicates a fact-intensive inquiry that depends on the totality of the circumstances (which may not include a sale of the assets).
-Third, Calyon retained the mortgage loans instead of selling them and thus received the cash flows.
+Accordingly, the Third Circuit determined that the bankruptcy court's findings and conclusions were persuasive and supported by the evidence and rejected Calyon's argument that only market price should be considered.
+Judge Rendell concurred in the court's opinion and succinctly noted three reasons why the result was correct in her view.
+First, the statute uses the plural - determinants.
+Second, the phrase "commercially reasonable" implicates a fact intensive inquiry that depends on the totality of the circumstances (which may not include a sale of the assets).
+Third, Calyon retained the mortgage loans, rather than sold them, and thus received the cash flows.